mrpositron/sphere_fitting/README.md

 ## Method

 Neural Network learns a probability distribution over the points in the point cloud, and then probability distribution is used to guide the RANSAC algorithm.
+The whole process is end-to-end trainable, where we can backpropagate the error and update the weights of the network through the RANSAC.

 ## Dataset